 Paris is a big, bustling city that can easily sweep you off your feet.
+I mean, it’s an iconic city like London, Munich, Venice, and Rome.
 Three days in Paris really isn’t a lot of time, but with some careful planning you can visit most of the “must see” sights and still have some time to relax.
 Just be sure and do your research before going.
 Take notes of the items that you want to see the most so you aren’t spending precious time in Paris planning.
-For tips on getting to Paris as cheaply as possible, check out our post 5 Tips for Finding Cheap Airfare.
+If you’re a foodie, check out this post on the amazing France food culture.
+For tips on getting to Paris as cheaply as possible, you definitely want to read our post 5 Tips for Finding Cheap Airfare.

 Day 1 of Your 3 Days In Paris:

 Try a Hop on Hop Off Tour

 When we visit a large city and only have a limited amount of time, Marty and I always get a one day pass for one of the hop-on-hop-off bus tours.
 These tours always make stops at the major tourist attractions, and they are a great way to get a feel for the layout of the city.

 Now I will tell you, we only did this tour for one day.
 For our hop-on-hop-off tour, we chose the Gray Line L’Open Tour.
 This tour waited too long at each of the stops.
 We would see two buses from the competitor’s company, The Big Bus, pull up and leave while we were still sitting at the stop waiting.
 Based on this experience, we will book our tour with The Big Bus from now on!